-Alabama metro area house prices are forecasted to outperform the national market over the next twelve months.
+Alabama metro area house prices are forecasted to underperform the national market over the next twelve months.
 Currently, the market is outperforming the overall U.S. market.
 Compared to 12-months ago, Alabama’s housing market has strengthened.
-Current local economic conditions support an estimated 6% increase in house prices over the next twelve months.
-Based on the housing market vitality of the thirteen metro housing markets which comprise it, Alabama’s housing market ranks tenth amongst all states and D.C.
+Current local economic conditions support an estimated 5.9% increase in house prices over the next twelve months.
+Based on the housing market vitality of the thirteen metro housing markets which comprise it, Alabama’s housing market ranks nineteenth amongst all states and D.C.
 The three-month outlook is positive.

 Housing Market Vitality